 Injuries resulting from motor vehicle collisions, slip and fall accidents, medical malpractice, defective products, and other forms of negligence run the gamut from minimal and temporary to severe and life-altering.
 Some injuries are fatal.
 The economic and non-economic costs to victims vary accordingly.

 Our personal injury lawyers will determine all the ways in which your injuries are costing you—and will continue to cost you down the road.
-We will hold any negligent parties accountable for your losses.
+We will hold any negligent parties accountable for your financial losses and resulting financial recovery.
 The compensation you receive for these losses are called “damages.”